-We have audited the accompanying balance sheets of SPAR Solutions Merchandising Private Limited, a company incorporated under the laws of India, as of December 31, 2010 and 2009 and the related statements of income, stockholders' equity, and cash flows for the years then ended.
+We have re-instated the accompanying balance sheets of SPAR Solutions Merchandising Private Limited, a company incorporated under the laws of India, as of December 31, 2010 and 2009 (Audited by Statutory Auditors of the company) and the related statements of income, stockholders' equity, and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to re-instate these financial statements based on audited financials provided to us.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted this reinstatement in accordance with generally accepted auditing standards of the Public Company Oversight Board (United States).
+Those standards require that we plan and perform the reinstatement to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examination on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by the management, as well as evaluating the overall financial statement presentation.
 We believe our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of SPAR Solutions Merchandising Private Limited, as of December 31, 2010 and 2009, and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of SPAR Solutions Merchandising Private Limited as of December 31, 2010 and 2009, and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in United States.